In this exclusive Œditorial, we speak to electronic music artist BIIA about her shapeshifting persona, Portuguese culture and new EP Human Skin

 To get started, could you tell us how Beatriz Soares became ‘BIIA’?

 I can’t recall the exact moment I knew I wanted to pursue a professional career in electronic music, but it was a desire of mine from around 13 or 14 years old.
-Every summer, I would visit my cousin who had a DJ shop in Porto.
-He sold equipment and ran classes for aspiring DJs and Producers.
-I guess that’s where it all began.
+Every summer, I would visit my cousin, who had a DJ shop in Porto.
+He sold equipment and ran classes for aspiring DJs and producers.
+So I guess that’s where it all began.

-I started DJing professionally seven years ago, after I finished college.
-Before that, I was scared to take the risk as it’s not the most stable profession, and at the time, I needed financial stability.
-When I graduated, I started working in the marketing sector, so I had my weekends free to invest in my DJ career.
+After I finished college seven years ago, I started DJing professionally.
+Before that, I was scared to take the risk.
+It’s not the most stable profession, and at the time, I needed financial security.
+When I graduated, I started working in marketing, which meant my weekends were free to invest in my DJ career.

 My first few jobs were in clubs and bars, where I worked as a barmaid and would play from time to time.
-When we would wrap up for the night, there was always an after-party, where I could listen to electronic music.
-At the parties, people would ask me: ‘What’s in your water bottle?’… (Laughs).
-But there was nothing in there, I was always sober.
+When we would wrap up for the night, there was always an after-party where I could listen to electronic music.
+At the parties, people would ask me, ‘What’s in your water bottle?’
+(Soares laughs).
+But there was nothing in there; I was always sober.
 I just appreciated the music so much.

 Having mastered the fine art of sober raving, what are your thoughts on this trend gaining traction in recent years?